dogweather/forkful/content/en/bash/dates-and-times/getting-the-current-date.md

 ---
 date: 2024-02-03 19:02:32.872057-07:00
-description: "Retrieving the current date in Bash involves using built-in commands\
+description: "How to: In Bash, the `date` command is your primary tool for getting\
-  \ to display the date and time in various formats.
-Programmers use this functionality\u2026"
+  \ the current date and time.
+Here are a few examples of how to use it: 1. **Get\
+  \ the\u2026"
 lastmod: '2024-03-13T22:45:00.253962-06:00'
 model: gpt-4-0125-preview
-summary: Retrieving the current date in Bash involves using built-in commands to display the date and time in various formats.
+summary: In Bash, the `date` command is your primary tool for getting the current date and time.
 title: Getting the current date
 weight: 29
 ---